NikBcoding/War/README.md

 	their Deck Count, which at that point the winner of WAR is declared based on who has more cards in their "TOTAL CARDS WON" pile.

+TECHNOLOGIES

+	HTML
+	CSS
+	JavaScript

+NEXT STEPS

+	I want to inclide some sound, include more pokemon, add some minor 	animations thats show a pokeball fly when a card is being drawn, as 	well as showing cartoon face of Ash Ketchum either have a happy 	face or a sad face depending on if he won or lost.